Learning about concepts through everyday language interactions in preschools.

 Conclusion.
 The social pedagogical ideal may have made them associate such sharing of knowledge with teaching.

-About the authors: Gjems, Liv
+Authors: Gjems, Liv

 Themes: Educational psychology